handshake-org/HIPs/HIP-xxx-TCAP.md

 If the name owner provides a contact like email, the service can inform
 - about the transaction
 - that service runs low of unused addresses

+## References

+[SLIP-0044](https://github.com/satoshilabs/slips/blob/master/slip-0044.md) can be used as a symbol reference.